codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 This results in loans being improperly recorded as revenue and repayments as operating costs.
 At the end of the reporting period, this can make it hard for the bookkeeper to close their books.

-By implementing loan writeback functionality in your application, you can make sure loan bookeeping is done regularly, correctly, and quickly so that you always see an up-to-date state of the borrower's accounts.
+By implementing loan writeback functionality in your application, you can make sure loan bookkeeping is done regularly, correctly, and quickly so that you always see an up-to-date state of the borrower's accounts.

+POLINA (I'm trying to say that write back is useful for you too): Loan writeback not only helps SMBs make their accounts more accurate but also helps you and other lenders identify loans in an SMBs accounting software thus helping you improve your underwriting by being able to accurately identify the SMBs debt repayment history.

 :::info Mandatory loan writeback